Independent Care Waiver Program

 Eligibility for SOURCE

-THE CCSP COORDINATOR AND DFACS CASE WORKER MAKES THAT CALACULATION & DETERMINATION BASED A CLIENT’S REPORTED INCOME.
+THE CCSP COORDINATOR AND DFCS CASE WORKER MAKES THAT CALCULATION & DETERMINATION BASED A CLIENT’S REPORTED INCOME.

 Requirements for PCH admission